Anthony Sabatini: Florida House of Representatives (2018–2022)

 In 2019, Sabatini proposed amendments to make the Swamp Restaurant in Gainesville a landmark to protect it from demolition.
 The restaurant was temporarily closed, but not demolished, and eventually returned.

 On January 13, 2020, Sabatini introduced HB 1365, which would have made it a felony for doctors to provide hormone therapy or gender reassignment surgery for transgender minors.

 In 2020, Sabatini introduced legislation allowing Floridians with valid concealed carry licensed to carry firearms on public colleges and universities.

 Sabatini has sponsored legislation to enshrine eight-year term limits for Florida's school boards.

 Sabatini has introduced legislation to ban red light cameras in Florida.

 During his tenure in the House, the Orlando Sentinel described Sabatini as "the worst person in the Florida Legislature."

+In 2021, he became a fellow of the Claremont Institute.

+In 2021, Sabatino was one of a small number of politicians to defend then-U.S. Representative Matt Gaetz when Gaetz was under investigation for alleged child sex trafficking.

 2022 U.S. House campaign

 On March 8, 2021, Sabatini announced that he would challenge incumbent Republican representative Daniel Webster for Florida's 11th congressional district.
 He later suggested he might not wind up running against Webster due to redistricting.
 On June 7, 2021, he announced he would challenge incumbent Democratic representative Stephanie Murphy for Florida's 7th congressional district due to redistricting.

 In August 2022, Sabatini lost the Republican primary to businessman Cory Mills.